Rules Atlas

 Design

-Note: since this project was focused on AI coding, I won’t cover my design process in detail.
+This project focused on AI coding, so I won't cover the design process in detail.

 Visual Design